 Using Venmo or PayPal to collect rent payments gives a lot of control to your tenants.
-Landlords don’t have any way to compel tenants to make their payments.
-Landlords can’t enforce late fees easily, automate payments or send reminders through the apps.
+Landlords don’t have any way to compel tenants to make their payments, as they can’t enforce late fees easily, automate payments, or send reminders through the apps.

 These apps also accept payments into your account by default when tenants make them.
 While that may not seem like an issue, having the option to reject payments is a powerful feature for a landlord.
 This is especially true when landlords are looking to evict a tenant for overdue payments.
 If a landlord accepts a partial payment (of any amount) from a tenant, it may nullify or delay the landlord’s ability to evict.
 Landlords are entitled to their payments in full, so having the ability to decline partial payments is important.